 Of all things, Brooks would say he was most proud of his two children – Richard Brogan "Brody" and Micaela "Cali" Sue Douglass.
 His love for them and his wife Julea, his sister Leslie and her family motivated him every day to defeat cancer and build a future with them.

-Now he will rest at Chapel Hills Memorial Gardens with his beloved parents Richard and Marilyn Douglass who he has missed dearly 40 years.
+Now he rests at Chapel Hills Memorial Gardens with his beloved parents Richard and Marilyn Douglass who he has missed dearly 40 years.

 Messages to the family can be sent to email@example.com.